Home » from scratch recipes » How to Make Dried Oranges Slices

 dried oranges and terracotta pots on a fireplace mantle.

-Uses for Dehydrated Orange Slices
+Uses for Dehydrated or Dried Orange Slices

 There are many ways to use dried orange slices, especially over the holiday season!
 Let’s review a few of the most common ways to use these beautiful pieces of fruit.